konpapp/curly-spoon/README.md

 readability.c:
   Providing the readability grade of a text according to Coleman-Liau index.

+runoff_election.c:
+  Program that runs a runoff election.
+Each voter submits 3 candidate choices that are ranked, and multiple runoffs are conducted until there is one winner candidate with the most votes.

 ssh_connect.py:
   Connect with ssh in network computers and execute commands.